karpathy/llm.c/README.md

 ./train_gpt2cu
 ```

-If you additionally install cuDNN (see `Makefile` for instructions), you can also go faster with flash attention
+If you additionally install cuDNN (see the CUDA section below), you can also go faster with flash attention

 ```bash
 make train_gpt2cu USE_CUDNN=1